MikeLepcsik/PAM-LP-HUGO/content/solutions/classicoffice.md

 		"Text2": "All in one place running on web and"
 	},

+	"sectionFeature": {
+		"Title": "How pam by DeskNow enhances Corporate Coworking ", "Text1": "Pam by DeskNow is an enterprise-level workspace management platform that removes the operational barriers in developing coworking space within your organization.
+By adopting pam and introducing coworking to your workspace, corporations can optimize collaboration, innovation and employee retention.
+Pam by DeskNow coworking software frees your employees by allowing them to work from a different desk each day, check in automatically and check out when they have finished.
+The result in your workforce is higher efficiency and improved culture.",

+		"FeatureTitle": "Benefits For Corporate Coworking Spaces",
+		"FeatureSubTitle": "Help your workplace evolve from fixed to flexible",

+        "FeatureTitle1": "Disrupting corporate culture",
+        "FeatureText1": "Traditional office design is not always conducive to productivity and innovation.
+Your employees may feel confined and...", "FeatureSubText1": "hindered by the lack of collaboration.
+Pam by DeskNow’s coworking management solution allow you to easily create a flexible workspace environment with an atmosphere and culture that fosters creativity, open lines of communication, independence and balance. <br><br>Coworking environments, powered by Pam by DeskNow, transform the stale corporate culture and daily monotony into an energized and motivated workforce community. ",

+        "FeatureTitle2": "Minimizing costs",
+        "FeatureText2": "<br>Using Pam by DeskNow, you can incorporate coworking into your workspace strategy.
+Allow your members to use the coworking hotdesk model,...", "FeatureSubText2": "which allocates an office desk to be shared by multiple workers on different shifts, as opposed to each staff member having a designated personal desk.
+The result is a large reduction in your commercial footprint – up to 30% in some cases – significantly reducing your corporate overhead.",

+        "FeatureTitle3": "Attracting talent ",
+        "FeatureText3": "<br>You may find that the most talented workers today are seeking opportunities where they have the freedom work more independently and...", "FeatureSubText3": "on a flexible schedule.
+This has created a generational phenomenon known as the gig economy.  <br><br>Pam by DeskNow allows corporations to easily introducing coworking into their workspace strategy.
+Coworking is geared toward collaboration, inclusiveness, flexibility and community, which allows this new generation of workers to thrive.
+Pam by DeskNow provides the bridge for your corporation to attract the best talent. ",

+        "FeatureTitle4": "Driving innovation",
+        "FeatureText4": "You may find that your workforce is no longer driving innovation or providing new ideas to boost your company forward...", "FeatureSubText4": "Flexible workspace solutions enable you to introduce coworking into your office and, ultimately, drive collaboration within your workforce.
+By allowing your teams to interact and share ideas, you engage your team and improve morale.
+Pam by DeskNow can help bring your team a few steps closer that the next big idea."
+	},

     "PricingSlider": {
 		"Title": "The software to manage your workspaces", "Text": "Tailored workspace management Solutions to optimize company ressources",